parsiya/parsiya.net/content/post/2021/2021-01-08-electron-sig-bypass/index.markdown

 The updater which was a Windows service, created a directory to store the update binary at `%ProgramData%\Backblaze\bzdata\bzupdates` if the path did not exist.
 The DACL of the directory did not give standard users write access.
-But, the updater did not check if the directory was already created and would store the updater there without changing its permissions.
+But the updater did not check if the directory was already created and would store the updater there without changing its permissions.
 Hence, a local attacker could create this directory and then replace the updater after download before